rachelesmee/website/foss4guk2018/workshops.md

 **Thurs 14:00 - 16:00,  Complexity: Intermediate**

 How to use some of the more advanced cartographic functions of QGIS.
 We will cover Draw Effects, Blend modes and Proportional Symbols.
-We wil lalso look at two plugins, Time Manager to animate data over time, and QGIS2ThreeJS to create 3D maps from statistical data.
+We will also look at two plugins, Time Manager to animate data over time, and QGIS2ThreeJS to create 3D maps from statistical data.

 **Recommended Experience:** A beginner level knowledge of QGIS